neurodesk/neurodeskedu/_sources/contribute/tutorials.md

 ### 1. Start from the template

-Download the [tutorial Markdown template](https://github.com/Neurodesk/neurodeskedu/blob/main/.github/content-templates/tutorial-template.md) file from GitHub and edit it locally with your own content.
+Download the <a href="https://github.com/Neurodesk/neurodeskedu/blob/main/.github/content-templates/tutoriatutorial" target="_blank" rel="noopener"> Markdown template
+</a> file from GitHub and edit it locally with your own content.

 The template includes: